uswds/uswds-site/pages/design-principles/overview.md

 - Which people will have the most difficulty with the product or service?
 - Which research methods have been used, and which methods do you plan to use?
 - What are the key findings?
-- How and where were are your findings being documented?
+- How and where are your findings being documented?

 ### Practical actions
 The following are practical actions you can take: